Load Cell Mounting and Installation Best Practices

 a) When Mounting Accessories Are Helpful

-Limit lateral deflection, if needed, with end stops.
+Load cell mounts with end stops can limit lateral deflection caused by expansion or changes in loads (such as in hoppers).
 If the load cell design requires self-centering, a self-checking load cell mount automatically returns the support structure to the correct position.
 The installation of elastomeric bearings regulates heat between the tank and load cells in a tank weighing system.

 b) When the Mounting Frame is Not the Only Consideration